 15 Mar Australian SCI Patient Continues To Make Great Progress following Epidural Stimulation

-Three weeks after having his Epidural Stimulation Procedure and Stem Cell Therapy, Steven Edge, from Australia, was able to exercise on the treadmill, something that is undoubtedly a big achievement.
+Three weeks after having his Epidural Stimulation Procedure and Regenerative Treatment, Steven Edge, from Australia, was able to exercise on the treadmill, something that is undoubtedly a big achievement.
 This is after mastering how to walk using parallel bars.

 Part of his rehabilitation focused on core work, posture and taking steps.
 This is crucial as the mobility of an individual, once they suffer a Spinal Cord Injury, suffers greatly.